Unit 1 – Narrative

 |English 010 – 50||M/W 5:00 – 6:50 PM||West 109|

 Welcome to English 010!
-Over the next eight weeks we will study how to write different types of college essays.
+Over the next eighteen weeks we will study how to write different types of college essays.
 By studying and writing different types of compositions, you will learn how to compose your own effective and purposeful texts.
 We will study argumentation, learn to research, and practice the process of writing.
 We will study how good writing is dependent on the situation, reader, and purpose it is created for.
 What you say, how you say it, and who you are saying it to, are important to keep in mind as you write.

 We will explore many concepts about writing: literacy, discourse, rhetoric, writing process, the conversation, and critical reading, writing, and thinking, to name a few.
 This is one of the few writing classes you will take, the more you apply yourself here, the better you will be able to communicate effectively in college and beyond.
 Come to class with an open mind and ready to work and you will learn a ton about writing.